 The most effective way to deal with Accounts Management, Inc. is to work with a credit repair professional.
 They delete millions of negative items every year from companies like Accounts Management, Inc. on behalf of their clients.

 Will Accounts Management, Inc. sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the Accounts Management, Inc. debt with the credit bureaus and possibly remove it from your credit report.
+They help you dispute the Accounts Management, Inc. debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Accounts Management, Inc. again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.